Chromatic Fantasia and Fugue, BWV 903: Structure

-Because of its characteristics the piece became known as Chromatic, a term that did not originate with Bach.
+The fantasy contains a great deal of harmonic movement by semitones, and the fugue theme is very chromatic (although not uniquely so for Bach), explaining the piece's nickname Chromatic.

 Fantasia

 The chromatic fantasia begins as a toccata with fast, up and down surging runs in thirty-second notes (demisemiquavers) and broken chords in sixteenth-note (semiquaver) triplets, which are often diminished seventh chords lined up in semitones.
 The second part is a series of very clear and remotely modulating soft leading chords that are written in the oldest copies as "Arpeggio", i.e. they require a spread chord.
 The third part is entitled Recitative and includes a variety of ornamented, enriched, highly expressive melodies.
 This part contains several enharmonic equivalents.
 The recitative finishes with passages that are chromatically sinking diminished seventh chords over above the pedal point on D.

 Fugue

-The theme of the fugue consists of an ascending half-step line from A to C, here from the third to the fifth of D minor to the relative major key of F major.
+The theme of the fugue begins with an upward chromatic line from the fifth of D minor to the seventh, moving from A to C. The following phrase emphasizes D minor.

+Then the tonal answer, the second voice, appropriately begins on D, moving through a sequence that takes D minor and changes it to D major, leading us towards G minor then back through A major (dominant) to D minor.

+To sum up, first voice harmonies can be hear as D minor, A minor, D major, G minor, then back to tonic via A major, D minor.